 Call the Behavioral Health and Recovery Services (BHRS) ACCESS Call Center at 1-800-686-0101 to be linked to a mental health assessment.
 They will do a brief screening with you.
 Based on the screening results and if you are interested in services, they may connect you with a mental health provider within your benefit.
+For:

-- For mild to moderate mental health issues, you will be connected with a mental health provider through HPSM.
-This is known as the non-specialty mental health provider network. - For more serious mental health issues, you will be connected with a mental health provider through BHRS.
-This is also known as the specialty mental health provider network. - For alcohol and/or substance use treatment needs, you will be connected with a provider through BHRS's substance use treatment network.
+- Mild to moderate mental health issues, you will be connected with a mental health provider through HPSM.
+This is known as the non-specialty mental health provider network. - More serious mental health issues, you will be connected with a mental health provider through BHRS.
+This is also known as specialty mental health provider network. - Alcohol and/or substance use treatment needs, you will be connected with a provider through BHRS's Substance Use Treatment Network.